openstyles/stylus/BUILD.md

 1. Test.
 2. Update version number in `manifest.json`.
 3. Generate the ZIP file.
-4. Push the tag to github.
+4. Push the tag to GitHub.

 ## Translation